December 21, 2018

 CRP-TIP provides opportunities for new farmers to lease or buy land that is coming out of CRP contracts.
 This program not only helps connect beginning farmers to scarce farmland, it also ensures that the land is well stewarded even after it returns to production.
 The National Organic Certification Cost Share Program provides assistance to help offset annual certification costs under the National Organic Program.
 Lastly, ODI boosts funding available to USDA to develop and make available basic production and marketing information about the organic agriculture sector.

 Above we looked at programs that have just acquired permanent mandatory funding in the new bill.
 We also looked at some of the programs that receive mandatory, but not permanent funding.
 There is another category, programs that already have permanent mandatory funding, programs like the Specialty Crop Block Grant program and the Rural Energy for America Program.
 In this final chart, we have tallied the budget authority, by title, of all three of these categories, to help show where the farm bill is investing money within that tiny overall sliver that we labeled “everything else” in the opening pie charts at the top of this blog.
+If they need more funds, they can try earning some on sites like 먹튀검증업체.

 As discussed above, the numbers are an important part of the 2018 Farm Bill, but of course the numbers alone do not tell the full story.
 As we have previously reported through our drill down blog series, the policy reforms included in the bill will have major implications for agriculture and food systems in the years ahead.